 Once abroad, our students are in the capable hands of our on-site office, including our resident directors.
 Click here to read more about Resident Directors Lynne Alvarez and Andrew Williams.

 The University of Westminster offers a wide array of internship opportunities in the bustling city of London.
-Each internship involves a work assignment of 15 to 20 hours, two to three days per week.
+Each internship involves a work assignment of 14 hours, two to three days per week.
 Your placement is subject to a successful interview after you arrive in London.
-The GPA requirement is a 3.0 (4.0 scale).
 The duration of the internship is one semester and it is worth 4 U.S. semester credit hours.

 As part of the internship, you will take a tutorial course and prepare a related academic project.
 An academic supervisor will monitor your progress in your field assignment, act as a placement liaison and assess your project.
 Assessment of your success in the placement is based on one meeting with your internship supervisor, a daily work log and a 3,000 word essay detailing your role in the organization, what you learned and your internship goals.
 Internships are available in:

 - Art and design